anpaschool/QC-School-Spring2021/README.md

 We host various discussion forums and informal classes throughout the year.
 Some of those classes include honing programming skills, exploring the world of Quantum Computing, and Data Science.

-This Fall we will be offering Quantum Computing classes with a focus on Quantum Machine Learning.
+This Spring we will be offering Quantum Computing classes with a focus on Quantum Machine Learning.

 This repository will include all the Jupyter Notebooks discussed in our classes and discussions in QC School Spring2021.